Cocoon Terms & Conditions – Lettings

 Where Cocoon Lettings & Management are instructed on a joint or multiple agency basis, increased fees apply as set out in point 25 of this document.
 We require notification of any change in the advertised asking price within 24 hours of you notifying another agent.

-The below commission is payable by the landlord to Cocoon Lettings & Management following the introduction of a tenant who enters into a tenancy either directly or indirectly, or by way of introduction from an existing tenant found by us.
-A £140 (plus VAT) administration fee is payable by the Landlord prior to the commencement of each new tenancy.
+1.2 The below commission is payable by the landlord to Cocoon Lettings & Management following the introduction of a tenant who enters into a tenancy either directly or indirectly, or by way of introduction from an existing tenant found by us.

 2.1.
-Our commission is calculated at 4% (plus VAT) of the gross rent for the full term of the tenancy agreement, and at a reduced rate as shown below for any renewal, extension or continuation of the tenancy whether or not we are instructed to act on your behalf.
+Our commission is calculated at 5% (+ VAT) of the gross rent for the full term of the tenancy agreement, and at a reduced rate as shown below for any renewal, extension or continuation of the tenancy whether or not we are instructed to act on your behalf.

 2.2.
 Payment is due in full at the start of the tenancy.
 Fees will be deducted from the initial rent received from the tenant at the commencement of the tenancy.
 If the letting fee is more than the initial rent the balance must be paid to us at the commencement of the tenancy.
-The tenancy agreement shall be retained until any outstanding fees and expenses have been paid to us.
-After the initial fixed term has elapsed, and if the tenancy is to be renewed or extended, we will charge an administration fee of £160 (+VAT) to renew the tenancy documents.
+After the initial fixed term has elapsed, and if the tenancy is to be renewed or extended, we will charge a renewal fee to agree and renew the tenancy documents (see ‘Renewal’).

-Our commission is calculated at 9% for management, including the commission due for the Let Only and Rent Collection service, of the gross rent throughout the term and any extension or renewal.
+4.1.
+Our commission is calculated at 12% (+ VAT) for management, including the commission due for the Let Only and Rent Collection service, of the gross rent throughout the term and any extension or renewal.
 If our instructions to manage are terminated our fees remain payable on a Rent Collection or Let Only basis for the remainder of the term.

 – Full lettings valuation report and advice on rent achievable.

 – Property photography.